andreburgaud/jwt/README.md

   -v, --version    Print version info

 Commands:
-  decode, d      Decode a b64 encoded JWT token into a valid JSON string encode, e      Encode a JWT JSON file or string into a b64 encoded JWT token
+  decode    Decode a b64 encoded JWT token into a valid JSON string encode    Encode a JWT JSON file or string into a b64 encoded JWT token

   jwt [COMMAND] --help for more information on a specific command.